 Learn what paragraphs and references are and how they work.
 A paragraph takes about one minute to read, during which it supports, elaborates or defends a single, well-defined claim.
 It will normally consist of no less than six sentences and no more than two-hundred words.
 For everything you know, you do well to learn how to write a paragraph about it in under half an hour.
 This includes providing the proper references, which provide information about the sources you have used.
 You should learn the difference between the “in-text citation”, which you provide in parentheses within the paragraph you are writing, and the “reference list”, which goes at the end of your paper and provides all the information your reader needs to locate your source.
-Paragraphs and references are governed by convention and part of being a good scholar (and therefore a good student) is knowing what those conventions are.
+Paragraphs and references are governed by convention, and part of being a good scholar (and therefore a good student) is knowing what those conventions are.

 In academia, we call people are who qualified to tell us we are wrong “peers”.
 You do well to keep a clear image of these people in your mind as you proceed.
 Think of them as the best and the brightest in your class, the most serious students in your cohort.
 Don’t always imagine yourself conversing with your teachers and examiners or their peers.
 One day, of course, you will begin to do so.
 In fact, your teachers are trying to make you into their peers — they are trying to qualify you to one day tell them that they’re wrong.
 It’s fine to experiment with this possibility, both in your thoughts and in your conversations, but don’t think that your teacher’s judgment is the only thing that matters.
 In your assignments, your teacher is testing your ability to converse with your intellectual equals, not with people who have read and thought much more about the subject than you have.
-Think of the conversation you could reasonably have with students in your class, then, not with a Nobel Prize winner in your area of expertise.
+Focus on the conversation you could reasonably have with students in your class, then, not the conversation you may one day have with a Nobel Prize winner in your area of expertise.

 It’s not just about what you know but how you know it.
 Your discipline is defined by a set of theories and methods as well as a vast body of accepted facts.
 In every class you take, you will improve your understanding of them.
 But you will also improve your ability to discuss them, to participate in the discourse in your area of expertise.
 Your awareness of “the literature” will improve through your reading, and your literacy skills will improve through your writing.
 Keep track of your references — the ever-expanding store of sources you draw on to support your reasoning about the questions that you and your peers are trying to answer.
-Your theories and methods, too, have a history, and your sources — all those names and dates you invoke in your in-text citations — tell the story of the struggle of the people who came before you to make sense of the world in which we live.
+Your theories and methods, too, have a history; and your sources — all those names and dates you invoke in your in-text citations — tell the story of the struggle of the people who came before you to make sense of the world in which we live.
 Using a theory and a method doesn’t give you any simple answers, nor any final authority.
-Rather, they frame your questions and ground your answers in a conversation with your peers, who know the same theories and methods from the same sources.
+Rather, they frame your questions and ground your answers in a conversation with your peers, who know the same theories and methods on the basis of the same sources.
 Having that conversation is what a university education is all about.